petrasvestartas/compas_wood/README.md

 ### Part1 [pybind11_hello_world.zip](https://github.com/petrasvestartas/compas_wood/files/7781554/pybind11_hello_world.zip)

 Test simple pybind11 example to check the connection between C++ and Python.
-Files attached bellow contains: a) setup file, b) C++ file in a src folder and c) python file in a test folder.
+Files attached contain: a) setup file, b) C++ file in a src folder and c) python file in a test folder.

 Following video explains how to change default files with the ones above: